benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 Notice that if you right click on the layer, there is no option to open the Attribute Table.

-## Loading Rasters and Vectors stored on the internet
+## Loading rasters and vectors stored on the internet
 Aside from Flood Hazard Maps by Phil-LiDAR 1, Project NOAH also (finally) released, a few years ago, their Landslide and Stormsurge Hazard Maps.
 They released them as downloadable rasters and vectors which you can find [here](http://noah.up.edu.ph/downloads/).
 Why they didn't release it as a database and share it via a web service, I don't know but we make do with what we're given.
 If you want to download multiple files, you can try the [NOAH downloads scraper](https://github.com/benhur07b/NOAH-downloads-scraper) I created.

 Of course you can always just download the files and load them in QGIS but for the sake of demonstration, I'll show you how you can load the vector and raster files found on the internet in QGIS.

-### Load a Landslide Hazard Raster
+### Load a landslide hazard raster

 >
 >* Open the **```Data Source Manager```** via **```CTRL + L```** or the **```Layer -> Data Source Manager```** menu